sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 # DaVinci Resolve PostgreSQL Workflow Tools
 ## Effortlessly set up automatic backups and automatic optimizations of DaVinci Resolve Studio's PostgreSQL databases

-Here are some workflow tools designed for **Mac** or **Linux** systems that are running as PostgreSQL servers for DaVinci Resolve Studio.
+Here are some workflow tools designed for **macOS** or **Linux** systems that are running as PostgreSQL servers for DaVinci Resolve Studio.

 This repository includes:
 * For macOS: